Chris Battle was a Partner at Adfero Group from 2007-2013. Chris lost a valiant fight to cancer on August 8, 2013.

 Before joining Adfero Chris was the Director of Public Affairs for U.S. Immigration and Customs Enforcement (ICE).
 After helping to reorganize ICE’s public affairs shop, Chris was asked by the director to serve as Chief of Staff for the agency, with a particular focus on aligning across all channels the agency’s culture, brand and message with its new mission.

 Prior to his service at DHS, Chris served as Director of Congressional and Public Affairs for the U.S. Drug Enforcement Administration.
 In this capacity, he oversaw the public relations, congressional relations, grassroots outreach and digital media offices for the law enforcement agency.
 His tenure was dedicated to raising the profile and mission of the DEA and launching national educational campaigns to raise awareness of emergent risks such as methamphetamines and prescription drug abuse.

 Previously, Chris worked on Capitol Hill in various capacities as a Chief of Staff, Deputy Chief of Staff and Communications Director.
 He has also worked as a political strategist and campaign manager for congressional and statewide political campaigns.

-Chris began his career as a journalist and has won awards for his political and editorial writing.
-He was worked as a reporter, editorial writer, columnist and editorial page editor at daily newspapers.
-He remains an active blogger, writing for publication such as U.S. News & World Report, K Street Cafe and Security Debrief, which he founded and edits.
+Chris began his career as a journalist and won awards for his political and editorial writing.
+He worked as a reporter, editorial writer, columnist and editorial page editor at daily newspapers.
+He was an active blogger, writing for publication such as U.S. News & World Report, K Street Cafe and Security Debrief, which he founded.

-Chris frequently publishes and speaks on public relations issues such as crisis communications, the rapidly changing media landscape, and integrating traditional and emerging digital media tactics to effectively communicate in this changing landscape.
+Chris frequently published and spoke on public relations issues such as crisis communications, the rapidly changing media landscape, and integrating traditional and emerging digital media tactics to effectively communicate in this changing landscape.